How to register a birth

 What documents will be given?

-Please note that, for all purposes nowadays, only the full birth certificate is generally accepted.
+Please note that, for all official purposes, only the full birth certificate is accepted.

 Tell us once